vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 #### Initial Token Distribution of $AXL
 The initial token distribution of a project tends to have a degree of stickiness to it.
 This is particularly true for proof-of-stake systems, where initial token holders have no incentive to redistribute their tokens and promote decentralization since their wealth and staking power are directly correlated.

-In the case of Axelar, we can see that approximately 59% of the initial token distribution went towards insiders of the project, such as the company operations, team, and backers, while the remaining 41% was allocated to the community through community programs and sale.
-This is illustrated below, which shows the AXL token allocations at genesis.
+For Axelar, it is observed that around 59% of the initial token distribution was allocated to individuals closely associated with the project, including company operations, team members, and supporters.
+The remaining 41% was distributed to the community via community programs and sales.
+The following illustration demonstrates the AXL token allocations at the genesis stage, with a different terminology for insiders.

 |![image alt](https://i.imgur.com/YbLzetz.png "AXL token allocations at genesis")|
 | -------- |